 The website is designed to improve farmers’ wellbeing and help them adopt effective coping strategies when they are faced with future challenges such as drought.
 It can be viewed on desktop, laptop, tablet or mobile devices.
 An important part of the program is delivered by text messages so users must be willing to share their mobile phone number when signing up.

-The design of the site has been informed by extensive consultation with farmers and our previous research that showed that farmers who cope most successfully with drought adopt ‘acceptance’ (and humour) as coping strategies.
+The design of the site has been informed by extensive consultation with farmers and our previous research that showed that farmers who cope most successfully with drought are those who are able to adopt ‘acceptance’ and do not engage in ‘behavioural disengagement’ as a coping strategies.
 It also aligns with ACT’s expanding evidence-base as a highly effective treatment for a range of clinical conditions and the promotion of wellbeing in non-clinical samples.

 The website aims to assist BOTH those who are currently experiencing poor mental health AND those who would like some new tools to improve their ability to cope with stress and prevent the development of mental health issues.